Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 Top 10 Frightening Facts About Hallucinations

 The deep end is terrifying.
 Some people live with epic hallucination disorders that cannot be fully explained or treated.
-Experts are also stumped about the time when touch appeared to give police officers visions, or why most grieving people see the dead.
+Experts are also stumped about when touch appeared to give police officers visions or why most grieving people see the dead.